Birling, Kent: All Saints Church (Church of All Saints)

-Situated at the north end of the village, All Saints church, is mentioned in the Doomsday book although many sources say that the main aisles and nave were actually built 300 years later in the 14th century.
+Situated at the north end of the village, All Saints church, is mentioned in Domesday Book although many sources say that the main aisles and nave were actually built 300 years later in the 14th century.
 The chancel was rebuilt in the 16th century by the Nevill family.
 The church became a grade 1 listed building in 1959.

 Transport

 Despite being a rural village, Birling is relatively well connected to its local settlements due to Maidstone being in close proximity.
 It is on the Addington to Maidstone bus route and although it does not have a train station, the nearest is less than 3 miles away in West Malling.

 History

-Although there is no mention of the village of Birling pre-Norman Conquest, it features in the Doomsday Book which was written in 1086.
-At the time it was written, there were 30 households, 12 acres of meadow and pasture 50 cattle.
+Although there is no record of the village of Birling pre-Norman Conquest, it features in Domesday Book which was written in 1086.
+At that time, there were 30 households, 12 acres of meadow and pasture and 50 cattle.
 It also mentions the All Saints church, but major developments on the building were made around 400 years later.
 Around this time, a vast proportion of Kent and the surrounding areas was in possession of Odo of Bayeux, Earl of Kent.
 Odo was the half brother of William the Conqueror.

 In the 1870s, Birling was described as:A parish in Malling district, Kent; adjacent to the river Medway, 2¾ miles WSW of Snodland r. station, and 6 NW of Maidstone.
 It has a post office under Maidstone.
 Acres, 1,883.
 Real property, £3,277.
 Pop., 662.
 Houses, 111.
 The property is subdivided.